Before starting the transfer process, make sure you have completed the following steps:

 Note: Some country-code TLDs are transferred differently.
 For instance, .UK domains should be re-tagged, and .ES transfer does not have Auth/EPP code.

 Once you have completed these requirements, the transfer should proceed smoothly.
-However, if the transfer fails for any reason, a cancellation notification will be sent to your Namecheap account email address as well as the domain’s Administrative email address from firstname.lastname@example.org.
+However, if the transfer fails for any reason, a cancellation notification will be sent to your Namecheap account email address from email@example.com.
 This email will include general information about errors that occurred in the transfer process, as well as troubleshooting suggestions to implement before attempting the transfer process again.

-If you have corrected the errors in your transfer setup and continue to receive cancellation notifications, please email email@example.com with the details of your transfer.
-Our support staff will investigate the issue and do their best to resolve it for you.
+If you have corrected the errors in your transfer setup and continue to receive cancellation notifications, please contact the Support Team with the details of your transfer.
+We will investigate the issue and do our best to resolve it for you.

 All Namecheap transfers are risk-free.
 In case of transfer failure, a full refund will be issued to your Namecheap account balance.
 This information can be found in your Namecheap account Dashboard.